nsg-ethz/NetPowerBench/README.md

 This directory contains the code to run the measurements needed for the model derivation.

+### test_config

-Additionally there is another code that can help finding the right configuration commands for the tests (compare to the documentation in `/devices` and in `/power_measure`)`.
+This directory contains code intended to help with finding the right configuration commands for the tests (compare to the documentation in `/devices` and in `/power_measure`).

 ### traffic_gen